sourcegraph/sourcegraph-public-snapshot/doc/dev/rfcs/index.md

 # RFCs

-We value writing down plans so that we can asynchronously communicate to and solicit feedback from our distributed team.
+We value writing down plans so that we can asynchronously communicate to and solicit feedback from our remote-first team.
 A good plan communicates what problem is being solved, why that problem is being prioritized now, and what the plan is to solve the identified problem.

 This document describes how we operationalize written planning through our RFC process.
 This process is designed to be lightweight so that it can be used for many purposes (e.g. product specs, policy decisions, technical discussion), and it is optimized for facilitating collaboration and feedback.
 In contrast, GitHub issues are best for tracking concrete bug reports or work that has already been scoped and planned (i.e. there isn't much remaining to discuss).